xehoth/VisualGraphviz/README.md

 Then set them to your system environment.

 ## Usage
-- Click `paint` to draw the graph.
+- Click `paint` or Press `Ctrl-p` to draw the graph.
 - Click `export` to export the graph.
 - Select `hasWeight` if the graph is weighted.
 - Select `isDirected` if the graph is directed.
 - Input the node of the graph like `u, v, w`.
+- Enable / Disable autoPainting & saveLastData in `config`.

 **The exported image is `export.xxx`**, the program will also create `tmp.png` and `tmp.dot`, you can just ignore them.